Could there be a secret we don’t know about?

-Practice encourages amazing handwriting.
+Practice encourages marvellous handwriting

 Once you learn the basics of handwriting, the next step is to ensure the constant development of skills.
 A bit like muscle memory, the art of good handwriting is something which must be nurtured in a way that is not boring for the child.
 Repeatedly writing the same words and letters over and over again will soon lose their interest.
 Try our Get Set Write Club.

-Stimulating a child’s powers of imagination will encourage them to keep practicing.
+Stimulating a child’s powers of imagination will encourage them to keep practicing

 For example, you could begin with the letters ‘an’.
 This is a whole word in itself, but you could challenge the children to add letters to it in order to make a different word.
 For instance, by adding the letter ‘d’ to make ‘and’.
 Then ask them for ideas on which other letter you could add to make a bigger word, perhaps the letter ‘l’ at the beginning to make ‘land’.

 Once the idea is established you could ask if they can think of other small words which they can then apply to this method of adding letters to make different words.
 All the time they will be writing these words and letters over and over again.

 As the saying goes, practice makes perfect and amazing handwriting practice will soon become second nature.

 Neat handwriting comes from lots of practice and being taught the right way in the first place.
 Children vary when it comes to how they learn best.
 Some love to learn in class surrounded by friends and peers while others may not do so well with this approach.
 The trick for any teacher is to find out what makes a student tick and what method will work best for them.